cea-hpc/modules/MIGRATING.rst

-In case the stickiness applies to the generic module name (and does not target a specific module version or version-set), one version of the sticky or super-sticty module can be swapped by another version of this same module:
+In case the stickiness applies to the generic module name (and does not target a specific module version or version-set), one version of the sticky or super-sticky module can be swapped by another version of this same module:

 .. parsed-literal::